mdpwilliams/command-line-journal/README.md

 # command-line-journal

 A Bonsai project!
 Creating a journal that can be used from the command line!

+Inspired by Bullet Journeling, wanted to help automate the process.

 ## To-do